Julizajz/NewsGrid/README.md

-# NewsGird - News Site Replica
+# NewsGrid - News Site Replica
 ![Generic badge](https://img.shields.io/badge/HTML-blue.svg)
 ![Generic badge](https://img.shields.io/badge/CSS-brightgreen.svg)
 ![Generic badge](https://img.shields.io/badge/SCSS-purple.svg)

-NewsGird is a replica of a news site that I created using HTML and SCSS.
+NewsGrid is a replica of a news site that I created using HTML and SCSS.
 The project aims to showcase my web development skills and demonstrate my proficiency in front-end technologies.

 ## Project Overview

-NewsGird is a responsive and visually appealing replica of a popular news website.
+NewsGrid is a responsive and visually appealing replica of a popular news website.
 It features a grid-based layout with responsive design, allowing users to easily access news articles on various devices.

 The main objective of this project was to practice my HTML and SCSS skills, including: